The McCartney Years: Hidden extras

 Some videos on the first two discs have different angles, because one angle is an edited version of the original; the other the original.
 On disc one, "Goodnight Tonight" and "Baby's Request" have different angles.
 The edited angle on "Goodnight Tonight" has an old film effect, but include different shots from the original, unedited video.
 The edited angle on "Baby's Request" is full screen, but it is in sepia and resembles a video from a film projector.
-The second disc's different angle is McCartney's 2005 "Fine Line", where most of the video is just white with slight outlines of McCartney playing the instrument with bits of colour and a few seconds of live-action from the original music video appearing later on.
+The second disc's different angle is McCartney's 2005 "Fine Line", where most of the video is just white with slight outlines of McCartney playing the instrument with bits of colour and a few seconds of live-action from the original music video appearing later.